salimzayd/Redux-to-do/README.md

 Todo App

 Welcome to the Todo App!
 This is a simple task manager built with React, Redux Toolkit, and Material-UI (MUI).
-It helps you stay organized by letting you add, edit, complete, or delete tasks easily.
+It helps you stay organized by letting you add, edit, search or delete tasks easily.

 Features